Azure/bicep-types-az/generated/help/microsoft.help/2024-03-01-preview/types.md

 * **replacementKey**: string: Place holder used in HTML Content replace control with the content
 * **timeSpanDuration**: string: Time span duration
 * **title**: string: Chart title

+## NlpSolutions
+### Properties
+* **problemClassificationId**: string: Id of the ProblemClassification (https://learn.microsoft.com/en-us/rest/api/support/problem-classifications?view=rest-support-2020-04-01) that may be used to create a support ticket.
+* **problemDescription**: string: Description of the problem classification.
+* **problemTitle**: string: Title of the problem classification.
+* **relatedServices**: [ClassificationService](#classificationservice)[]: The set of services that are most likely related to the request.
+If relatedServices is included in the response then solutions may not be discovered until the client calls a second time specifying one of the service Ids in the relatedServices object.
+* **serviceId**: string: Id of the service (https://learn.microsoft.com/en-us/rest/api/support/services?view=rest-support-2020-04-01) that may be used to create a support ticket.
+* **solutions**: [SolutionMetadataProperties](#solutionmetadataproperties)[]: The list of solution metadata.

 ## ReplacementMaps
 ### Properties